-- 3. Disqualification.
-Unless the employee is authorized to participate in the particular matter by virtue of a waiver described in paragraph (4) of this Part or because the interest has been divested in accordance with paragraph (5) of this Part, an employee must disqualify himself or herself from participating in a particular matter in which, to the employee's knowledge, he or she, or a person whose interests are imputed to the employee, has a financial interest, if the particular matter will have a direct and predictable effect on that interest.
-Disqualification is accomplished by not participating in the particular matter. - a) Notification.
-An employee who becomes aware of the need to disqualify himself or herself from participating in a particular matter should notify the person responsible for his or her assignment or the Bank's Ethics Officer.
-An employee who is responsible for his or her own assignment should take whatever steps are necessary to ensure that he or she does not participate in the matter from which he or she is disqualified.
-Appropriate oral or written notification of the employee's disqualification may be made to coworkers by the employee or a supervisor to ensure that the employee is not involved in a matter from which he or she is disqualified. - b) Documentation.
+- (e) Personal and substantial.
+To participate personally means to participate directly.
+It includes the direct and active supervision of the participation of a subordinate in the matter.
+To participate substantially means that the employee's involvement is of significance to the matter.
+Participation may be substantial even though it is not determinative of the outcome of a particular matter.
+However, it requires more than official responsibility, knowledge, perfunctory involvement, or involvement on an administrative or peripheral issue.
+A finding of substantiality should be based not only on the effort devoted to a matter, but also on the importance of the effort.
+While a series of peripheral involvements may be insubstantial, the single act of approving or participating in a critical step may be substantial.
+Personal and substantial participation may occur when, for example, an employee participates through decision, approval, disapproval, recommendation, investigation or the rendering of advice in a particular matter. - 3.
+Disqualification.
+Unless the employee is authorized to participate in the particular matter by virtue of a waiver described in paragraph (4) of this Part or because the interest has been divested in accordance with paragraph (5) of this Part, an employee must disqualify themselves from participating in a particular matter in which, to the employee's knowledge, they, or a person whose interests are imputed to the employee, has a financial interest, if the particular matter will have a direct and predictable effect on that interest.
+Disqualification is accomplished by not participating in the particular matter. - A. Notification.
+An employee who becomes aware of the need to disqualify themselves from participating in a particular matter should notify the person responsible for their assignment or the Bank's Ethics Officer.
+An employee who is responsible for their own assignment should take whatever steps are necessary to ensure that they do not participate in the matter from which they are disqualified.
+Appropriate oral or written notification of the employee's disqualification may be made to coworkers by the employee or a supervisor to ensure that the employee is not involved in a matter from which the employee is disqualified. - B. Documentation.
 An employee need not file a written disqualification statement unless asked to do so by the Bank's Ethics Officer or a supervisor.
-However, an employee may elect to create a record of his or her actions by providing written notice to a supervisor or other appropriate officer. - 4.
-Waiver of disqualification.
-An employee who would otherwise be disqualified may be permitted to participate in a particular matter where the otherwise disqualifying financial interest is exempt (see Part II of this Appendix), is the subject of an individual waiver described in this paragraph, or results from certain Indian birthrights as described in 18 U.S.C. § 208 (b) (4).
-An individual waiver may be requested pursuant to 18 U.S.C. § 208 (b) (1).
+However, an employee may elect to create a record of their actions by providing written notice to a supervisor or other appropriate officer. - Waiver of disqualification.
+An employee who would otherwise be disqualified may be permitted to participate in a particular matter where the otherwise disqualifying financial interest is exempt (see Part II of this Appendix), is the subject of an individual waiver described in this paragraph, or results from certain Indian birthrights as described in 18 U.S.C. § 208(b)(4).

+An individual waiver may be requested pursuant to 18 U.S.C. § 208(b)(1).
 In advance of the employee's participation, the employee must advise the officer responsible for the employee's appointment (or other officer to whom authority to issue such a waiver for the employee has been delegated) about the nature and circumstances of the particular matter and the employee's role in the matter; and make full disclosure to the officer of the nature and extent of the disqualifying financial interest.
-If the officer determines that the employee's financial interest in the particular matter is not so substantial as to be deemed likely to affect the integrity of the services which the Bank may expect from the employee, the officer may issue a written waiver to the employee. - 5.
-Divestiture of a disqualifying financial interest.
-Upon sale or other disposal of the interest that causes his or her disqualification from participation in a particular matter, the employee may participate in the matter. - a) Voluntary divestiture.
-An employee who otherwise would be disqualified from participating in a particular matter may voluntarily sell or otherwise dispose of the interest that causes the disqualification. - b) Directed divestiture.
-An employee may be required to sell or otherwise dispose of the disqualifying financial interest if the continued holding of that interest is prohibited by Section 5 of the Code or substantially interferes with the ability of the employee to perform his or her job.
+If the officer determines that the employee's financial interest in the particular matter is not so substantial as to be deemed likely to affect the integrity of the services which the Bank may expect from the employee, the officer may issue a written waiver to the employee.